 - Skills.
 First and foremost, you need to have the skills and knowledge for the specific freelance job you’ve chosen.
 For instance, you can’t just decide to be a freelance web designer if you’ve never designed anything.
 In some cases, you can get this training from a client, but often you need to study or practice on your own to gain any skills you don’t already possess.

 - Discipline.
 When you work from home, you have a lot more to distract your attention from your work than you do in an office.
 You have to be able to stay focused on the task at hand.
 You also need to be able to motivate yourself – to set your own goals and stick to them, even when you don’t have a boss looking over your shoulder asking where that report is.
+This article from VenturePact highlights some simple discipline boosters for software developers; many are applicable to other types of freelancing as well.

 - Assertiveness.
 Unless you’ve already made a name for yourself, you can’t just sit back and wait for freelance work to come to you.
 You have to seek out potential clients and then sell yourself to them.
 You also have to set your own pay rate and be firm about not accepting less than you’re worth.
 This is the part of freelancing that I dislike the most – though, fortunately, it gets easier with practice.